uyuni-project/tetra/CONTRIBUTING.md

 sudo rake install
 ```

-To run tests, simply run `rake`.
-Please note that tests are divided into fine (more similar to unit tests) and coarse
+To run tests, simply run `rake` or `bundle exec rake`.
+Please note that tests are divided into fine
-(more similar to integration tests).
+(more similar to unit tests) and coarse (more similar to integration tests).

 ## Coding style